elchericito/prive-docs/managing-your-settings/managing-payment-failures-and-dunning.md

 ### Payment Failure Notification

-The “**Failed payment method”** communication is a highly recommended transactional notification that can be configured on in the notifications tab of the Prive app.
+The “**Failed payment method”** communication is a highly recommended transactional notification that can be configured on in the notifications tab of the Recurly Commerceapp.
 This comm notifies customers when their order could not be placed due to a payment failure and includes a link to their customer portal where the customer can login and reset their billing information.

 <figure><img src="../.gitbook/assets/image (39).png" alt=""><figcaption></figcaption></figure>